15 Best Childhood Snacks in Singapore

 This snack is called Ding Ding Candy because of the sound that is produced when these candies are being made.
 A common sight at the Pasar Malam, many of us loved to look in awe as the aunty or uncle prepared our packet of Ding Ding Candy for us.
 We would always wish and hope that the seller would give us the bigger pieces and squeeze as many candies as possible into the tiny packet.
 Coated in white icing sugar, these candies slowly melt into your mouth and are extremely addictive.

-If you suddenly feel like snacking but do not want to indulge in these childhood snacks right now, check out our guide to the best 8 nuts and snacks in Singapore!
+If you suddenly feel like snacking but do not want to indulge in these childhood snacks right now, check out our guide to our best nuts delivery article!

 Subscribe for newsletter